dstackai/dstack/CONTRIBUTING.md

 ## Making changes

-We use [`black`](https://github.com/psf/black) to format Python code, so before committing your changes, run `black cli`.
+We use [`black`](https://github.com/psf/black) to format Python code, so before committing your changes, run `black --config black.toml cli`.
 There is a [helper pre-commit installed](https://black.readthedocs.io/en/stable/integrations/source_version_control.html) that makes commits fail if the code is not formatted.
 It also formats the code so that you can review the changes and commit again.

 ## P.S.